Para-Lang/para-compiler/.github/ISSUE_TEMPLATE/interface--tool-or-cli-request.md

 - Python module: [yes/no]
 - Python Plugins: [yes/no]
-- Project Structure or Para-C Make: [yes/no]
+- Project Structure or Para Make: [yes/no]
 - CLI: [yes/no]
 - Inno-Installer (Win): [yes/no]